asos-simonjobling/toolkit/EOY-feedback.md

 ### Individual development
 Earlier in the year we also asked you to think about your individual development.
 Describe what you have done to work towards or achieve your individual development goal(s):

+## Appendix

+Credit to Myles Sanigar, Jon Taylor & Arjun Bhalla for the original Web format and Ed Collins for the Workday questions.